TheDataGirl/TheDataGirl/README.md

 ### I'm a Student, Analyst, and a nerd(as people call me)!
 - 🌱 I’m currently learning Community Detection
-- 💻 I've decent experience in Data Analytics
+- 💻 I have decent experience in Data Analytics
 - ⚡ Speciality: I can fit in any shoe!

 ### Languages and Tools: